benmccormack/lab4/README.md

 RxJS may be prefered over promises because an RxJS obervable can handle multiple events at a time, this is not something that promises are capable of doing.
 Call failures can also be handled using the RxJS library.
 Speed is another thing that could be a benefit of using the RxJS library over promises as the Observer will be called into action as soon as the observable has completed its relevant operations.

 A potential downside to using the RxJS library is the extra code that would have to be written in comparison to promises.
-The RxJS library also has a steep learning curve and is not as straightforward as promises.
+The RxJS library also has a steep learning curve and is not as straightforward as using promises.

 **Q3) Consider three asynchronous tasks, A,B & C. What are the consequences of these functions sharing global state?
 What is a good practice to alleviate any problems associated with this?**

+The sharing of a global state can cause a number of issues.
+Results could be different in each of the functions but some functions may see their state change while another function remains as it was before the change was made.

+Good practice and a potential solution would be to implement the code in a way that there is no global state but the state of one function is passed to the other function by means of a function call with the state of the current function put into the function calls parameters.
+This can also handle the issue of one function being called before another and changing the state incorrectly.
+If implemented in the suggested manner the execution of function A would lead to function B being called and then function C being called with the relevant state and variables being passed to each of the functions.